alibaba/feathub/docs/content/get-started/tutorial.md

 # Tutorial

-This tutorial shows how to use Feathub to achieve the following objectives:
+This tutorial shows how to use FeatHub to achieve the following objectives:
 - Define, extract, transform and materialize features into feature stores.
 - Transform features into Pandas dataframe for offline training.
 - Materialize features into online feature store.
 - Fetch features with on-demand feature transformation from online feature store for online feature serving.

-This tutorial shows these Feathub capabilities by walking you through [nyc_taxi.py](../../../python/feathub/examples/nyc_taxi.py), which trains a GradientBoostingRegressor model on the NYC Taxi Records [dataset](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page) to
+This tutorial shows these FeatHub capabilities by walking you through [nyc_taxi.py](../../../python/feathub/examples/nyc_taxi.py), which trains a GradientBoostingRegressor model on the NYC Taxi Records [dataset](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page) to